zumepro/tultemplate2/README.md

 make
 ```

+This will compile it once and open it using `xdg-open`.

 Or when using Nix:

 ```sh
 nix build
 ```

-This will compile it once and open it using `xdg-open`.
+That will output `result/documentation.pdf` which you can view.

 ### Building thesis examples